 Reading and Vocabulary

-Students learn different reading strategies and skills to increase vocabulary and reading comprehension.
-Students read a variety of newspaper and magazine articles, novels and stories, and academic texts to learn how to apply these strategies and skills.
+All Levels.
+Learn different reading strategies and skills to increase vocabulary and reading comprehension.
+Read a variety of newspaper and magazine articles, novels and stories, and academic texts to learn how to apply these strategies and skills.

 Walking Tours of NY

-Students learn to research, organize, and lead tours to various sites around New York City.
-The students practice speaking, listening, and presentation skills while getting to know the most fascinating aspects of New York.
+Intermediate.
+Learn to research, organize, and lead tours to various sites around New York City.
+Practice speaking, listening, and presentation skills while getting to know the most fascinating aspects of New York.

 American Culture Through Film